zinzied/Stalker-Portal-Gen-Checker/README.md

 3. Click "Start" to begin checking MAC addresses.
 4. The results will be displayed in the text area and saved to a file named `example.com_YYYY-MM-DD_HH-MM-SS.txt`.
-5. For educational purpose only the usage is on own risk
+5. For educational purpose only the usage is on own risk 6-this work credit to fairy-root thanks for being let me edit to his code . thanks mate
 ### Donations
 If you feel like showing your love and/or appreciation for this project, then how about shouting me a coffee or Milk :)